MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ARM64/NXP.md

 The i.MX 8M applications processor has a hardware limitation that only allows external devices to address the first 3GB of memory (RAM). i.MX 8M systems that have more than 4GB or more memory must ensure their DMA-capable drivers don't address memory outside of the safe 3GB region.

 ### USB OTG (On-The-Go)

-Windows IoT Enterprise doesn't support [USB OTG (On-The-Go)](https://www.usb.org/usb-on-the-go), and only supports USB ports operating in the USB Host role.
+Windows IoT Enterprise doesn't support [USB On-The-Go (USB OTG)](https://www.usb.org/usb-on-the-go) and doesn't support USB ports operating in the USB Function role.